jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="continuation-page" %}

+# <a name="upload exhibits"></a>Editing a `DAFileList` of file uploads

+If you allow your users to "edit" a file upload by sending them back to the `question` with the `datatype: file` or `datatype: files` field, the only way they can "edit" the upload is by re-uploading a new file or a new set of files.
+The value of the `DAFileList` is simply replaced.
+This is because `datatype: files` and `datatype: file` produce an `<input type="file">` HTML element, which is incapable of having a default value.

+To allow the user to edit a file upload, you can instead send them to a `question` that lets them see the files they have uploaded, delete particular ones, reorder the files, and add additional files.

+{% include demo-side-by-side.html demo="upload-handler-demo" %}

+In this example, the file [`upload-handler.yml`] defines rules that apply to any `DAFileList` (the blocks use `generic object:
+DAFileList`).
+The complicated part is the `validation code` on the `question` that sets `x[i]`.
+Without this, the `DAFileList` `x` would be a list of `DAFileList` objects rather than a list of `DAFile` objects.

+Note that the interview requires a definition of `exhibits.verified`.
+This is important; if your interview doesn't have logic that seeks out the `.verified` attribute, the user will not see the screens that allow them to edit the list of uploaded files.

+This recipe requires **docassemble** version 1.4.73 or higher.

 [`sections`]: {{ site.baseurl }}/docs/initial.html#sections
 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if